paul-hammant/ngWebDriver/README.md

 * `'[ng-app]'`- matching an element that has the arribute `ng-app` (this is the default)
 * `'#my-app'` - matching an id `my-app`
 * `'[fooBar]'` - matching an attribute `fooBar` on any element

+There's a reference to css selectors you'll need to read - https://www.w3schools.com/cssref/css_selectors.asp - because that's the type of string it is going to require.

+### "Cannot read property '$$testability' of undefined"

+If you're seeing `$$testability` referenced in a WebDriver error, then work out in you have correctly set selector for the root element on the Angular app.
+Specifically have you used `withRootSelector()` when you need to use it?

 ## Other Functions